moonbuggy/docker-dnsmasq-updater/README.md

 -   After loading, monitors the Docker socket for containers starting/stopping and optionally connecting/disconnecting to a specified Docker network
 -   Finds any hostnames for containers meeting criteria
--   Updates a remote hosts file
+-   Writes a remote hosts file
 -   Restarts a remote dnsmasq server

 Currently the updater is built for a standalone Docker host, generally only